Saber-Class Tank – Unit Guide (Legion 2.6)

 TX-130 Saber Tank

-170 Points.
-The Saber Tank comes in at 170 points base.
+155 Points.
+The Saber Tank comes in at 155 points base.
 This is about what you would expect for a heavy unit.
-With upgrades you will have this unit sit around 200 points.
-200 points can be hard to come by in Galactic Republic (GAR) currently, especially because the Saber really needs ~150 more points worth of units to reach its highest potential.
+With upgrades, you will have this unit sit around 170 or more points.
+Prior to the change to 1000 point armies, this usually made the Saber the center point of the list but now it doesn’t have to be.

 Offense.
 The main gun that comes on the unit card is a double rainbow (Red, Black, White) with Critical 1 and Impact 2.
 This pool already is pretty good.
 The Critical 1 often means you effectively surge on your offensive rolls.
 Critical and Impact on the same pool also means you have a good anti-armor weapon.
 However, I would never suggest bringing a saber tank without a secondary weapon.
-We will discuss them further later on, but in general you will be throwing about 9 dice with some good keywords.
+We will discuss them further later on, but in general you will be throwing about 8-9 dice with some good keywords.
+It now surges to hit as well which is a nice bonus.

 Maneuverability.
 This tank is very maneuverable with Speed 2 and a massive 6″ base, combined with Hover: Ground.
 This lets you make some big moves forward, or decisive strafes to catch a unit out of cover.
 The full forward move is about 10.5″ (slightly shy of Range 2) combined with Range 4 firepower, the Saber’s threat range is just under range 6.
-The Saber is a Repulsor vehicle, which allows the it to move over or onto terrain less than the height of the tank (rather than half its height like a normal ground vehicle).
-The Saber Tank model is fairly tall which means that maneuvering is much easier compared to standard ground vehicles; you are less effected by a table with lots of terrain.
+The Saber is a Repulsor vehicle, which allows it to move over or onto terrain less than the height of the tank (rather than half its height like a normal ground vehicle).
+The Saber Tank model is fairly tall which means that maneuvering is much easier compared to standard ground vehicles; you are less affected by a table with lots of terrain.
+Finally, now that non-Speeders get to pivot before moves, you’re very likely going to get to where you need to go.

 Upgrades